Chapter 40 BWV 83 Erfreute Zeit im neuen Bunde

 Joy is not lacking in the middle section although mention of the grave and the ‘final hour’ is reflected in various ways.
 It plunges straight into Dm and makes its way to Am where it pauses momentarily before the reprise.
 Of course, if it had been a pre-existing work these structural decisions could not have been created specifically for the accommodation of this particular text; they would have been made purely for reasons of musical variety.
 But this raises a further interesting question.
-Did Bach request or particularly look for verses which encapsulated particular moments of mood or feeling?
-So often they do and therefore fit perfectly with the conventional musical compositional structures of the time which explored different keys, and very often modes, within the contrasting segments.
-Verse and musical structuring coming together in this way would have made it much easier to paraphrase earlier works with new texts; they would still fit well together in all but details of imagery which, if felt important enough, could still be accommodated through reworked rhythmic or melodic details (see C 248, vol 3, chapter 48).
+Did Bach request,or particularly look for, verses which encapsulated specific moments of mood or feeling which he had similarly represented in earlier movements?
+In so many of Bach's paraphrases we discover the new texts fitting perfectly with the established structures, keys, modes and even rhythmic, harmonic and melodic details.
+Verse and musical structuring coming together in this way would have made it much easier to paraphrase earlier works with new texts; they would fit well together in all but the most specific details of imagery which, if felt important enough, could still be accommodated through reworked rhythmic or melodic details (see C 248, vol 3, chapter 48).

 Dürr states that a parallel to the second movement is ‘hardly to be found’ in the canon of cantatas (p 657).
 In this he is presumably referring to the insertion of psalm tones generally archaic by Bach’s time.
 They were based upon the Gregorian modes and were used as the foundation of psalm singing within the services proper.
 For the technically minded, the psalm here is based upon the mixolydian mode of b flat and phrases of it are intoned by the singer at the beginning and end of the movement.